Online Master of Arts in Clinical Mental Health Counseling

 Richmont’s Master of Arts in Clinical Mental Health Counseling has equipped counselors to serve individuals and families in a transformative way for nearly five decades, and since 2015, the online modality of this degree has extended the mission of the School of Counseling by increasing accessibility to the Richmont learning community through faithful online teaching and student engagement.

-In 2020, the Council for Accreditation of Counseling and Related Educational Programs (CACREP) approved the Online Clinical Mental Health Counseling Program; this accomplishment signifies that the online program meets the highest educational and clinical training standards within the counseling profession.
+In 2020, the Council for Accreditation of Counseling and Related Educational Programs (CACREP) approved the Online Clinical Mental Health Counseling Modality; this accomplishment signifies that the online modality meets the highest educational and clinical training standards within the counseling profession.

 Online CMHC at a Glance

 Develop strong clinical skills through academic training, hands-on experience, and personal and spiritual growth.

 Earn an accredited degree that prepares for licensure as a Professional Counselor.

 Integrate spirituality and counseling.

 Counsel in a variety of settings, journeying with the client toward healing and wholeness.